mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 *Status: Merged*

-Added the comments for the Pitch shift effect processing.
+Added the comments for the Pitch Shift effect processing.

 ---